ValdikSS/openvpn-tunpipe/doc/man-sections/vpn-network-options.rst

   :code:`null` or an arbitrary name string (:code:`X` can be omitted for a dynamic device.)

+  The traffic could also pass without TUN/TAP to and from openvpn over a socketpair to external process when :code:`|/bin/programX` syntax is used.
+  This is an alternative to using a tun/tap interface to pass traffic to and from the OS kernel; unlike tun/tap it does not require any special privileges.
+The path must start with a `|` (pipe) character.
+  This works with either :code:`tun` or :code:`tap`.
+  If left unspecified, it will default to tun.

   See examples section below for an example on setting up a TUN device.

   You must use either tun devices on both ends of the connection or tap